MkWilp-boot/orth/README.md

 2. `i32` representes a 32 bit number (DWORD)
 3. `i16` representes a 16 bit number (WORD)
 4. `i8` representes a 8 bit number   (BYTE)
-5. `i` let the compiler decide which integer type will be used, it can be any of the previous mentioned, but it's not sure what it is going to be.</br>
+5. `i` let the compiler decide which integer type will be used, it will be a 32 bit integer on a 32 bit machine and a 64 bit integer on a 64 bit machine.</br>
 This is usually used for just pushing a number, like a unit

 ### Floats